New York State Idling Regulation (6 NYCRR 217-3)

 ACT One-Time Fleet Reporting Requirement (6 NYCRR 218-4.2)

-The second section of the ACT regulation (6 NYCRR 218-4.2) is a one-time reporting requirement for all public entities and large private entities that operate or dispatch on-road vehicles with a manufacturer's gross vehicle weight rating (GVWR) greater than 8,500 pounds in New York State.
-The one-time fleet reports were due to DEC from applicable fleets by the extended deadline of December 1, 2023.
+The second section of the ACT regulation (6 NYCRR 218-4.2) is a one-time reporting requirement for all public entities and large private entities that operate or dispatch on-road vehicles with a manufacturer's gross vehicle weight rating (GVWR) greater than 8,500 pounds (3,855.54 kg) in New York State.
+The Department continues to accept reports from eligible entities.
 Note that certain grant programs, such as the Municipal ZEV EV Rebate Grant Program, may require submission of a one-time fleet report as a condition of eligibility.
+The program is also separate from the one-time Clean Fleets reporting for NYSERDA's Clean Energy Communities (CEC) and the Climate Smart Communities (CSC) program offered through the Department's Office of Climate Change.

-- were a fleet owner in the 2019 calendar year that had 50 or more vehicles under common ownership or control; OR
+- were a fleet owner in the 2019 calendar year that had 50 or more vehicles under common ownership or control and a facility (i.e., a location with physical address) within New York State; OR

 - were a broker or organization that dispatched 50 or more vehicles into or throughout New York State in the 2019 calendar year; OR